holistudio/robot-perception/Assignment_1/README.md

 <img src="img/task_4/Task4_Result04.png" width="400"/>

-(note: these are taken at different focal length, but use the same K matrix as above.
-Technically this means the cubes' are somewhat "incorrect" but the errors are not very noticeable)
+(note: these last 2 images are taken at different focal length, but use the same K matrix as above.
+Technically this means the cubes are "incorrectly projected" but the errors are not very noticeable)

 Example output for Task 4 code:
 ```